Vol. 7, Issue 3 (2019)

 How to cite this article:

 Shabina N, Indu Rani C, Auxcilia J and Ganapathy S. Enhancing the postharvest shelf life and quality of papaya fruits using different packaging materials and storage conditions.
+International Journal of Chemical Studies.
 2019; 7(3): 100-103.